 I picked up an inexpensive gun and am going to give it a whirl.
 Mostly I would like to know if anyone has used IR cure lamps for the process and if it is sensitive to wavelength.

-I'm no expert but this is done in an oven in order to get the correct temperature everywhere.
 Call me crazy but I don't see that happening with brooder lamps.

 I agree with Tom.
 My friend has a small set up to coat parts for his collector cars.
 He picked up a used electric range and if it fits in the oven, it gets powder coated.
 It does a great job.
 He practiced on his cheap metal mail box, made it deep blue with orange flames.
 It looked so good someone stole it.
 I'm not sure what temp he cooks at but I can ask him.